SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The San Francisco Zoo is a great SF attraction for kids of all ages.
 It's located next to the Pacific Ocean on the western side of the city.

-The zoo is full of interesting animals, including everything from giraffes to an endangered snow leopard.
+The zoo is full of interesting animals, including everything from giraffes to endangered snow leopards.
 At the zoo, you can also ride the carousel, take a trip on the little puffer steam train, and hear stories about the animals.

 How big is the SF Zoo?
 They currently house around 2,000 animals with about 250 different species.
 The grounds cover around 100 acres.